-Karen talked about her niece today and Halloween, of course.
-Her niece enjoyed scaring people with one of Karen’s skeleton decorations.
-Karen will be putting up more stuff this weekend.
+She talked about her niece today and Halloween, of course.
+Her niece enjoyed scaring people with one of “her” skeleton decorations.
+She will be putting up more stuff this weekend.
 The weather is warm here, with the occasional fall breezes.
-It gives Karen a chance to get a lot done this weekend.
+It gives “her” a chance to get a lot done this weekend.
 Her Halloween yard display is quite a project.
 I offered to help before, but she said it only takes one person, and it’s really something she enjoys doing.